 This is in addition to any liability of the directors under section 451.

 (2) The amount of the penalty shall be determined in accordance with regulations made by the Secretary of State by reference to—

-(a) the length of the period between the end of the period for filing the accounts and reports in question and the
+(a) the length of the period between the end of the period for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 LR1.
 Date of the lease[date]LR2.
 Title Number(s)LR2.1 Landlord's title number(s)[title numbers out of which this Lease is granted.
 Leave blank if not registered]LR2.2 Other title numbers[existing title number(s) against which entries of matters referred to in LR9, LR10, LR11 and LR13 are to be

 If a party to a property agreement fails to comply with its obligations, the other party may wish to apply for an order for specific performance.
 Specific performance is an equitable, discretionary remedy which, if granted, compels a party to perform a contractual obligation.
 This Practice Note

 notice of [assignment OR transfer]To: [insert name of landlord][of [insert address] OR whose registered office is at [insert address] Company number [insert number]][and][To: [insert name of head landlord]][of [insert address] OR whose registered office is at [insert address] Company number [insert